 Then a screen is placed in front of the woman in labor at chest level to deprive her of the opportunity to observe the progress of the operation.

-It takes 7-10 minutes to make the necessary incisions and remove the baby.
-Suturing and antiseptic treatment may take 1 / 3–2 / 3 hours.
+It takes 7–10 minutes to make the necessary incisions and remove the baby.
+Stitching and antiseptic treatment may take 1/3–2/3 hour.

-How long does a cesarean section take?
-It takes 60–90 minutes from the beginning of the drug injection to the application of the last suture.
+How long does a caesarean section last?
+From the start of drug administration to the application of the last suture, 60–90 minutes pass.

 Caesarean section with epidural anesthesia has the following advantages:

-• minimized Negative influence anesthetic for pressure drops and heart function;
+• minimized Negative influence anesthetic for pressure changes and heart function;

-• there is no risk of vomit getting into Airways;
+• there is no risk of vomit getting into the Airways;

-• the duration of the analgesic effect and the possibility of its prolongation;
+• duration of the analgesic effect and the possibility of its prolongation;

-• quick exit from the narcotic state, a day later it is allowed to get up;
+• quick recovery from the narcotic state, a day later you are allowed to get up;

-The method has one serious drawback - anesthesia by an inexperienced anesthesiologist fraught with negative consequences...
-The decision on how to perform the operation - under general or epidural anesthesia - is up to the woman in labor.
-She may be intimidated by the feeling of numbness in half of her body during the operation.
+The method has one serious drawback - anesthesia is performed by an inexperienced anesthesiologist fraught with negative consequences.
+The decision on how to perform the operation - under general or epidural anesthesia - is made by the woman in labor.
+She may be afraid that during the operation she will feel numbness in half of her body.

 Spinal anesthesia

-Differs in that the anesthetic is injected deeper- into the subarachnoid cavity exactly between the second and third dorsal vertebrae.
-Therefore, pain relief comes faster.
-The rest of the analgesic effect is similar to that of the epidural method.
+It differs in that the anesthetic is injected deeper- into the subarachnoid cavity exactly between the second and third dorsal vertebrae.
+Therefore, pain relief occurs faster.
+Otherwise, the analgesic effect is similar to that of the epidural method.

-The differences between the methods of anesthesia are shown in the table.
+The differences between anesthesia methods are shown in the table.

 SpinalEpidural

-AdvantagesRapid pain relief.
-The point of injection of the drug is known.
-The patients walk away soon after anesthesia.
-Absence toxic effect pain relievers.Not contraindicated in patients with heart disease.
-There are no headaches.
+AdvantagesFast pain relief.
+The point of drug administration is known.
+Patients recover quickly from anesthesia.
+Absence toxic effect painkillers.Not contraindicated in patients with heart disease.
+No headaches occur.
 The effect of anesthesia can be prolonged.

-ComplicationsHeadaches, hypersensitive reaction to drugs, nausea, vomiting, meningitis is possible.Allergy, development of an epidural hematoma or abscess.
+ComplicationsHeadaches, hypersensitive reaction to drugs, nausea, vomiting, possible meningitis.Allergy, development of epidural hematoma or abscess.

 Important!
 The duration of the operation depends on the method of anesthesia, ranging from 1/3 to 3/2 hours.
 If there is a choice, doctors recommend performing the operation under local anesthesia.

-TO unpleasant consequences after cesarean section include remaining scars on the abdomen, the need to suspend for several months intimate life, limit locomotor activity and physical exercise.
+TO unpleasant consequences after cesarean section include scars remaining on the abdomen, the need to suspend for several months intimate life, limit motor activity And physical exercise.

 General anesthesia